 These home remedies to treat gas in babies and toddlers not only provide relief to the baby’s suffering but also do not have any other side effects.

 Slowing down the rate at which formula-fed babies eat.
 Some babies drink bottles of milk very quickly, causing them to swallow air.
 Try using a slow-flow nipple and feed them slowly.

 Changing formulas is important to know what best suits your baby. formulas are marketed to reduce gassiness in babies.

 16. Lime Bud Tea

 Often people ask if is lime good for babies.
 Lime is a good component when it comes to improving digestion and decreasing gas levels.
 Lime is a natural detoxifier and thus aids one’s digestive system.
 Lime bud gripe in babies is yet another remedy good for gassy issues.
 But you might wonder – is lime bud tea good for babies?
-If given in moderation, lime bud tea can help with stomach related issues.
+If given in moderation, lime bud tea can help with stomach-related issues.
 Lime bud for babies should be given to infants who are older than 6 months at least.
 Lime water for babies is a safe ingredient.
 Lime buds for gripe water can also be used.
-You can use lime leaf tea for babies if you want to substitute gripe water.
+You can use a lime leaf tea for babies if you want to substitute gripe water.

 17. Make a Tulsi Leaves Concoction

 The leaves of tulsi (basil) contain antispasmodic effects.
 As a result, they can assist your infant in dealing with gastrointestinal issues.
 Bring a pot of water to a boil with a few basil leaves.
 Offer it to your infant to drink after it has cooled down.

 Peppermint contains antispasmodic and relaxing effects.
 Warm-up a teaspoon of baby massage oil by rubbing a little of the oil in your palms.
 Then gently rub the oil into the baby’s belly.